A Cinematic History of Denim

 And Dennis Quaid in Breaking Away (1979)

-Denim’s aggressive masculine identity began to erode slowly but surely, taking a real turn with a little film called Grease (1978).
+But that image couldn’t last forever.
+Denim’s aggressive masculine identity began to erode near the end of the 1970s, taking a real turn with a little film called Grease (1978).
 The movie simplified the angry, alienated characters and setting of earlier films like Rebel Without a Cause into a fun, choreographed sing-along.
 John Travolta’s Danny Zuko may have dressed like Brando’s The Wild One, but he lost any potential menace with the opening bars of “Summer Nights”.

+This shifting image reflected a change in the way Americans wore jeans.
 Lee, Levi’s, and Wrangler weren’t the only players in the game by the early 80s.
-Pure fashion brands like Calvin Klein, Guess, and Jordache had stripped away the workwear edge and made jeans much more accessible and wearable to non-working class Americans.
+Pure fashion brands like Calvin Klein, Guess, and Jordache had stripped away the workwear edge and made denim much more accessible and wearable to non-working class Americans.
 Everyone began to wear jeans and thereafter any statement one could make by putting them on faded away.
 They were just pants.